Restored Hope Network

-Restored Hope Network is an ex-gay network of interdenominational Christian ministries and individuals.
-The network holds an annual conference in a different location in the United States each year that offers counseling and conversion therapy, and has speakers that offer advice for families with LGBT relatives and outreach to churches.
+Restored Hope Network is an American ex-gay network of interdenominational Christian ministries that advocates for conversion therapy.
+Founded in 2012, Restored Hope Network is opposed to same-sex marriage and LGBTQ rights; it has been described as the "new Exodus International" by Truth Wins Out.

 History

 The organization was founded in Sacramento in 2012.

-Their Board of References consists of members from ex-gay organizations including James Dobson, Albert Mohler and Christopher West.
+Its Board of References consists of members from ex-gay organizations, including James Dobson, Albert Mohler and Christopher West.

-Positions

-Restored Hope Network focuses on treating same sex attraction as a gender identity and spiritual identity.
-The network believes that homosexual behavior is inherently sinful and they are opposed to same-sex marriage.
-The network has been described as the "new Exodus International" by Truth Wins Out.

-Conversion therapy
+While Restored Hope Network considers the term conversion therapy to be "an ideological term used by the LGBTQ activist community", the network ultimately supports the process of conversion therapy and holds annual conferences across the United States that offer advice for families with LGBT relatives and provide outreach support to churches.

+National health organizations around the world have uniformly denounced and criticized sexual orientation and gender identity change efforts.
+Studies made by the American Medical Association have found that 42% of those subjected to conversion therapy attempted suicide, compared to 5% of those not subjected to these practices.

-Restored Hope Network supports conversion therapy.
-Mainstream health organizations critical of conversion therapy include the American Medical Association, American Psychiatric Association, the American Psychological Association, the American Association for Marriage and Family Therapy, the American Counseling Association, the National Association of Social Workers, the American Academy of Pediatrics, the National Association of School Psychologists, and the American Academy of Physician Assistants.
-Conversion therapy is illegal for minors in several parts of the United States.
+Other mainstream health organizations that are critical of conversion therapy include: the American Psychiatric Association, the American Psychological Association, the American Association for Marriage and Family Therapy, the American Counseling Association, the National Association of Social Workers, the American Academy of Pediatrics, the National Association of School Psychologists, and the American Academy of Physician Assistants.

-Restored Hope Network disputes this claim, describing conversion therapy as "an ideological term used by the LGBTQ activist community".

-Annual conferences

-RHN has held a number of annual conferences, including the following: